oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The "check session" endpoint (Steps B and I in the diagram above) is an API endpoint called by the browser-based application.
 The request will carry session information when available, allowing the BFF to check for an active session.
 The response should indicate to the browser-based application whether the session is active.
 Additionally, the BFF can include other information, such as identity information about the authenticated user.

 The endpoint that initiates the Authorization Code flow (step C) is contacted by the browser through a navigation.
-When the JavaScript application detects an unauthenticated state after checking the session (step B), it can navigate the browser to this endpoint.
+When the application detects an unauthenticated state after checking the session (step B), it can navigate the browser to this endpoint.
 Doing so allows the BFF to respond with a redirect, which takes the browser to the authorization server.
 The endpoint to initiate this flow is typically included as the "login" endpoint by libraries that support OAuth 2.0 for confidential clients running on a web server.
 Note that it is also possible for the BFF to initiate the Authorization Code flow in step B, when it detects the absence of an active session.
-In that case, the BFF would return the authorization URI in the response and expect the JavaScript application to trigger a navigation event with this URI.
+In that case, the BFF would return the authorization URI in the response and expect the application to trigger a navigation event with this URI.
 However, this scenario requires a custom implementation and makes it harder to use standard OAuth libraries.

 The endpoint that receives the authorization code (step E) is called by a navigation event from within the browser.
-At this point, the JavaScript application is not loaded and not in a position to handle the redirect.
+At this point, the application is not loaded and not in a position to handle the redirect.
 Similar to the initiation of the flow, the endpoint to handle the redirect is offered by standard OAuth libraries.
-The BFF can respond to this request with a redirect that triggers the browser to load the  JavaScript application.
+The BFF can respond to this request with a redirect that triggers the browser to load the application.

-Finally, the BFF can also offer a "logout" endpoint to the JavaScript application, which is not depicted in the diagram above.
+Finally, the BFF can also offer a "logout" endpoint to the application, which is not depicted in the diagram above.
 The exact behavior of the logout endpoint depends on the application requirements.
 Note that standard OAuth libraries typically also offer an implementation of the "logout" endpoint.

 #### Refresh Tokens